This article was updated in November 2020 to add resources that were not previously included.

-Why Do We Need to Set Boundaries?
+Why Do We Need to Set Coaching Boundaries?

-As Brene Brown says, "Clear is kind.
+As Brene Brown reminds us: "Clear is kind.
 Unclear is unkind."
-Boundaries help you preserve the relationship with your client, so whenever they have a coaching session with you, you're always at your best, most present, most authentic self.
+Boundaries help to preserve the relationship with your client, so whenever they have a coaching session with you, you're always at your best, most present, most authentic self.

-Tips to Creating Boundaries Within the Coaching Relationship
+Tips for Creating Boundaries With Coaching Clients

 Understand your limits

 How much time can you offer to this client?
-What about your other clients?
-Are you sure you’re not stretching yourself too thin?
+What about your other obligations?
+How do you assure that you’re not stretching yourself too thin?
 What will you do if things get emotionally demanding?
 What exactly is “emotionally demanding” for you?

 Be responsible with time

 As a coach, your time is your product.
 In that sense, it truly is your most valuable commodity.
 So use time wisely - both yours, as well as your client's.
 Start and end appointments on time.
 Have clear policies regarding late arrivals and no-shows.

 If there’s no coaching session on the books but your client wants to get on the phone for “just a few minutes”, consider the implications of this moving foward.
 Quick questions between sessions may be fine for some coaches, but not for others.
 Think hard about how available you want/need to be.
 Whatever your chosen approach, be considerate... and also be firm.